 The Public Bus is managed by the Department of Pupil Transportation (OPT).
 Student eligibility for Free Public busing by the Department of Education is determined by the Department of Pupil Transportation.
 We’ve compiled some Yellow Bus FAQs from our PTA Community, which may be a great resource for common questions.
-Please reach out to Q300’s Parent Coordinator for specific information about your child: Jenny Lando at email@example.com
+Please reach out to Q300’s Parent Coordinator Jenny Lando at firstname.lastname@example.org or Bus Coordinator Alexandra schoolbus@Q300.org for specific information about your child.

-More information can be found on the OPT and Q300 School site.
+More information about the OPT bus can be found on the DOE website and the Q300 School website.

 Below are FAQs for the Public Yellow Bus provided by the Department of Education.
 The answers are provided by the Q300 PTA community.
 Please let us know if you encounter any discrepancies, and we can update.

-- Who coordinates the yellow school bus routes?
+- Who coordinates the OPT yellow school bus routes?

 - What is the website to access yellow bus service information?

 You can find your child’s transportation information in your NYCSA account. (https://www.schoolsaccount.nyc) Once you log in look for the green box TRANSPORTATION.

 OPT Customer Service Agents are available Monday-Friday from 5:30am to 7:30pm at 718-392-8855